raahithya08/raahithya08/README.md

 - 👋 Hi, I’m @raahithya08
 - 👀 I’m interested in all new stuff
-- 🌱 I’m currently studying ba tech
+- 🌱 I’m currently studying
+  bachelor of technology in computer science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: she/her